simgel/dkr-debian-base/README.md

 ## Optimizations

-The image contains a random (unique id).
+The image contains a random/unique ID.
 Any Images derived from this base image can use this ID to identify updates of this image.

 ```sh
 cat /opt/dkr-image/simgel/dkr-debian-base.id